akotridou/movie-explorer/README.md

 * Searching for movies and series
 * Retrieving detailed information
 * Displaying posters, ratings, cast, plot, and other movie data

-## 🚀 How to Run

-1. Clone or download the repository.
-2. Open the project folder.
-3. Add your own OMDb API key to `script.js`.
-4. Open `index.html` in a browser.
-5. Search for a movie or TV series.

 > **Note:** The API key is kept private and is not included in the public repository.
 You will need to use your own OMDb API key to run the project locally.

 ## 🌐 Live Demo